Nepal Blog

 Samantha Goodburn / 5 min Read

-CHORA CHORI NEPAL – GIVING KIDS A HAND UP
+CHORA CHORI NEPAL – GIVING CHILDREN A BETTER START

-One of the campuses we support is Chora Chori Nepal, the community-focused organisation that works directly in communities with vulnerable children and women.
+One of the global children's projects we support is Chora Chori Nepal, the community-focused organisation that works directly in communities with vulnerable children and women.
 Here are just some of the incredible projects they have completed so far this year, with the help of our donations:

 Helping with the finances